zanzebra/TeamApt-Demo/README.md

 # Team APT Demo

-This Project was built with a Webpack based frontend ### Installation
+This Project was built with a Webpack based frontend

 ## How to configure locally